IhateChoosingNickNames/IHateChoosingNickNames/README.md

-### Hi there 👋.
+### :man_technologist: Hi there 👋.
+### About Me :
 My name is Mike and i'm one of the best Python developer...in the future, ofc. :satisfied:
+- :cityscape: Current location: Moscow, Russia
 - 🔭 I’m currently studing at YandexPracticum, Python backend developer section.
 - 🌱 I’m currently learning Python and it's tools as mentioned above.
-- 🤔 I’m still learning how to update my GitHub profile and just checking some new features.
+- 🤔 I’m still learning how to update my GitHub profile and just checking some new features, so...take it easy. :rofl:

+---

 - ⚡ Fun fact: Everything in Python is an **object**.
 But how to prove it?
 Easy:
 ```
 if isinstance('anything', object):